Tableau provides a Lightning Web Component (LWC) for embedding a Tableau visualization within a Salesforce Lightning page.

 This topic describes how to enable a SSO experience for embedded Tableau visualizations in a Salesforce Lightning page.
 SSO for the Tableau Viz LWC scenario requires SAML configuration.
 The SAML IdP used for Tableau authentication must be either the Salesforce IdP or same IdP that is used for your Salesforce instance.

 In this scenario, Salesforce administrators can drag-and-drop Tableau Viz LWC into the Lightning page to embed a visualization.
-Any view that is available to them on Tableau
+Any view that is available to them on

-When single sign-on (SSO) is configured for Tableau Viz LWC on Tableau
+When single sign-on (SSO) is configured for Tableau Viz LWC on

-When SSO is not configured, then users will need to reauthenticate with Tableau
+When SSO is not configured, then users will need to reauthenticate with

 - The SAML IdP used for Tableau authentication must be either the Salesforce IdP or same IdP that is used for your Salesforce instance.
+See Configure SAML with Salesforce IdP on Tableau Server.

 - SAML must be configured on Tableau Server.
 See Configure Server-Wide SAML, or Configure Site-Specific SAML.